Introduction : For many years our

 and social isolation.
 Yet, the authors

-replicated the effects of the single
+replicated the effects of the single platformi

-platformi technique-induced deprivation on
+technique-induced deprivation on yawning

-yawning behavior.
-In addition, Bourson and
+behavior.
+In addition, Bourson and Moser

-Moser reported suppression of apomorphine-
+reported suppression of apomorphine- and

-and physostigmine-induced yawning in animals
+physostigmine-induced yawning in animals

 isolated for 7 days.

-Based on the above mentioned results it
+Based on the above mentioned results it is

-is possible to hypothesize that to suppress
+possible to hypothesize that to suppress

-drug-induced yawning, animals must be exposed
+drug-induced yawning, animals must be exposed to

-this notion, in the present study, chronic
+notion, in the present study, chronic foot shock

-foot shock and swimming were employed
+and swimming were employed intermittently during

-intermittently during 96 h and resulted in
+96 h and resulted in increased or no change ni

-appears as though existence of interstressor
+number of yawns.
+It appears as though existence

-intervals differentially modulates neuronal
+of interstressor intervals differentially

-and neuroendocrine functions.Yawning is
+modulates neuronal and neuroendocrine

-believed to be mediated by a balance between
+functions.Yawning is believed to be mediated by

-DAergic and AChergic neurons .
-The former,
+a balance between DAergic and AChergic neurons .

-most likely the nigrostriatal pathway, exerts
+The former, most likely the nigrostriatal

-an inhibitory action on the latter, most
+pathway, exerts an inhibitory action on the

-likely striatal AChergic neurons.
-Thus,
+latter, most likely striatal AChergic neurons.

-yawning is elicited by low doses of
+Thus, yawning is elicited by low doses of

 aponiorphine (probably acting at presynaptic

-receptor level) and AChergic drugs that act
+receptor level) and AChergic drugs that act at

-at the postsynaptic receptor.
+the postsynaptic receptor.
 It has been

 demonstrated that both acute and chronic